Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 Research regarding treatment of a condition as rare as Behçet's disease is difficult to perform.
 Large, definitive studies have not been performed.
 Therefore, it is uncertain which treatment options are best.
 In general, treatment focuses on relieving the symptoms and depends on which parts of the body the disease affects.

-For mild disease — Corticosteroids (ointments, creams, rinses) applied to the skin (topical)
+- For mild disease — Topical corticosteroids (ointments, creams, rinses applied to the skin)

-For more significant disease or if topical treatment is not successful — colchicine, dapsone (DDS) or thalidomide (Thalomid)
+- For more significant disease or if topical treatment is not successful — colchicine, dapsone or thalidomide

-For more severe disease — Immune suppressants, including a pill form of corticosteroid, azathioprine (Imuran) or methotrexate (Methotrexate LPF, Rheumatrex)
+- For more severe disease — Immune suppressants, including a pill form of corticosteroid, azathioprine (Imuran) or methotrexate (Otrexup, Trexall, Rheumatrex)

-Some studies suggest that interferon (Betaseron and others), adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade) or rituximab (Rituxan) may improve severe disease that has not responded to other treatment.
+Some studies suggest that interferon (Betaseron and others), adalimumab (Humira), etanercept (Enbrel), infliximab (Remicade), rituximab (Rituxan) or apremilast (Otezla) may improve disease that has not responded to other treatments.
 For severe disease that affects many parts of the body, combinations of medications may be prescribed.

 Vascular surgery may be necessary for aneurysms.
 This is particularly true if they are expanding and at risk for rupture.
 Blood thinners are usually recommended if blood clots complicate this disease.